JeremyRubin/pleb.fi/content/events/austin.md

-flakes; 2) we're going to ensure there's good food available throughout the event. we're running the event as not-for-profit, any excess funds will go to supporting our non-profit partner or future events. if paying for a ticket is an obstacle for your attendance, please let us know and we'll work something out.
+flakes; 2) we're going to ensure there's good food available throughout the event. we're running the event as not-for-profit, any excess funds will go to supporting our non-profit partner or future events. if paying for a ticket is an obstacle for your attendance, please let us know by filling out [this form](https://forms.gle/66mMcK2gbtftwCLr9) and we'll work something out.

 ************************ ************************ ************************ ************************